parhelia512/Myra/docfx/docs/viewports.md

 Desktop.BoundsFetcher is function returning rectangle the Desktop will render into.
 By default it returns the whole viewport.

-See [Widget Transformations](widget-transformations.md) for details about Scale and TransformOrigin.

 This document provides a few examples of changing the viewport through these properties.

 ### Fixed Size Viewport